01 of 10

 One of the best places to enjoy your handcrafted beer is in a German beer garden, sitting at long wooden tables, shaded by century-old chestnut trees.
 You aren't experiencing a true German summer without a visit.

 So what traditional food should you try?
-How do you find a good table, and can you also bring your own pick-nick?
-Find the answers and more in our German beer garden special.
+How do you find a good table, and can you also bring your own picnic?

 06 of 10

-According to the purity law of 1516, German beer is only made with 4 ingredients - water, hops, malt, and yeast -, but that doesn't mean that all German beer tastes the same.
-You can wet your whistle with 5,000 types of beers.
-This about.com guide to beer gives you a great overview of the vast German beer scene.
+According to the Purity Law of 1516, German beer is only made with four ingredients—water, hops, malt, and yeast—but that doesn't mean that all German beer tastes the same.
+You can wet your whistle with more than 5,000 types of beers.

 Also note that in a country of tradition, a brand-new beer scene is making a splash.
 Craft brewing has arrived and taken the reins back from major brewers.
 Small, craft brewers have popped up around the country and are re-inventing German beer.